Copper Basin (Tennessee): Pre-mining period

 The Copper Basin was officially part of Cherokee lands until 1836, when the Cherokee relinquished control of the basin to the U.S. government through the Treaty of New Echota.
 The Cherokee were recorded to have inhabited the basin until the late 18th century.
-The Cherokee village of Kawa'na, which translates into "Duck Town" in English, is believed to have been located on the Ocoee River in the basin, and was documented in Cherokee annuity distribution rolls in 1799.
-The village is believed to have been named after a Cherokee Chief named Duck, although this has never been confirmed.
+The Cherokee village of Kawa'na, which translates into "Duck Town" in English, is believed to have been located on the Ocoee River in the basin and was documented in Cherokee annuity distribution rolls in 1799.
+The village is believed to have been named after a Cherokee chief named Duck, although this has never been confirmed.
 Copper from the basin was reportedly used by the Cherokee on a limited basis.
 The basin became part of the Ocoee District, which mostly consisted of what is now Polk County.
-While most Cherokees in the area were forced out as part of the Cherokee removal of 1838, some managed to avoid detection and would later aide in road construction and mining operations.
+While most Cherokees in the area were forced out as part of the Cherokee removal of 1838, some managed to avoid detection and would later aid in road construction and mining operations.